viyellaf0rsaken/MonMiner/README.md

 * MinePRL
 * AlphaPool

 This is a personal project and is not an official Pearl tool.
-Read the code before running it.

 ## Requirements